-What Can a Handyman Do in Corrales, New Mexico?
+What Can a Handyman Do Without a License in Corrales, New Mexico?

 In Corrales (Sandoval County), most “handyman” work in New Mexico can be done without a state contractor license only if each job stays under the state’s small-project exemption threshold and you avoid regulated trades (electrical, plumbing, gas fitting, HVAC/refrigeration).
 Once you exceed the threshold, advertise as a contractor, pull permits as a contractor, or perform/license-regulated trade work, New Mexico requires contractor licensure through the Construction Industries Division (CID) and may require separate trade certifications.